Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Related Work

 \subsection{Shallow Embedding Methods for TAG Learning}

-A common method for TAG learning is shallow embedding, text attributes are often converted into shallow features like skip-gram~\cite{skip-gram} or BoW~\cite{bow}, which serve as inputs for graph-based algorithms such as GCN~\cite{kipf2016gcn}.
-While shallow embeddings are simple and efficient, they fail to capture complex semantics and nuanced relationships with limited effectiveness.
+A common method for TAG learning is shallow embedding, where text attributes are often converted into relatively shallow features like skip-gram~\cite{skip-gram} or BoW~\cite{bow}, which then serve as inputs for traditional graph-based algorithms such as GCN~\cite{kipf2016gcn}.
+While shallow embeddings are simple and computationally efficient, they fail to capture complex semantics and nuanced relationships with only limited effectiveness.